 Complete College America

 Complete College America (CCA) is the most comprehensive and ambitious higher education initiative ever undertaken by the state of Oklahoma.
-The goal is to increase the number of degrees and certificates earned in Oklahoma 50,900 by 2023.
-This must be done to meet the projected need of 313,073 additional college-educated workers to keep Oklahoma competitive in a global economy.
+The goal is to increase the number of degrees and certificates earned in Oklahoma by an average of 1,700 per year, from 30,500 annually in 2011 to 50,900 annually by 2023, a 67 percent increase.
+This must be done to meet the projected need for additional college-educated workers to keep Oklahoma competitive in a global economy.

 Gov. Mary Fallin is a strong advocate for the initiative, saying at the kickoff press conference in September 2011, "We can and must do better in producing a highly skilled and educated workforce in our state.
 This is part of our agenda – developing the Complete College America program."

 More attention must be placed on college completion because Oklahoma’s community and economic development depends on developing human capital and preparing citizens for innovation and flexibility in an ever-changing economy.

 Oklahoma's five-point plan to increase degree and certificate completion has led CCA to name Oklahoma the national model for degree completion.
 Our state plan focuses on promoting college readiness, transforming remediation, strengthening pathways to certificates and degrees, expanding adult degree completion efforts, and rewarding performance and completion.